Henderson-D/Reflections/Week10_Tues.md

 because there is not an int variable in the call function parameters, the parameter data types are not met.
 ```
+* Functions without a return statement return undefined.

+* Global bindings are declared outside of a function, they are accessible throughout the entire program

+* Local bindings are declared within a container, such as a function.
+These are only accessible within the scope of their container and are not accessible throughout the entire program

+* If a binding, or variable, is declared globally and locally within a function, the function uses the local variable definition rather than the global definition.

+*